-Table 47.
+Table 48.
 The Services Status table parameters.

 Column Description State The state of the SQL Server support service.
 The possible values are: Stopped, Paused, Running, Not Installed, Not Configured, and Configured.
-Service The SQL Server services monitored by Foglight for SQL Server are as follows: SQL Server Agent DTC: This is only supported for SQL Servers running on Windows plaftorm.
-Full Text Search OLAP Services SQL Server Mail Integration Service Report Services Browser Services Writer Services ADH Service
+Service The SQL Server service name.
+The support services monitored by Foglight for SQL Server are as follows: SQL Server Agent DTC: This is only supported for SQL Servers running on Windows plaftorm.
+Full Text Search OLAP Services SQL Server Mail Integration Service Report Services Writer Services ADH Service